By the end of this section, you will be able to do the following:

 - The inside of the small intestine is called the lumen.

 The human small intestine is over 6m long and is divided into three parts: the duodenum, the jejunum, and the ileum.
 The “C-shaped,” fixed part of the small intestine is called the duodenum and is shown in Figure 34.11.
 The duodenum is separated from the stomach by the pyloric sphincter which opens to allow chyme to move from the stomach to the duodenum.
 In the duodenum, chyme is mixed with pancreatic juices in an alkaline solution rich in bicarbonate that neutralizes the acidity of chyme and acts as a buffer.
 Pancreatic juices also contain several digestive enzymes.
 Digestive juices from the pancreas, liver, and gallbladder, as well as from gland cells of the intestinal wall itself, enter the duodenum.
 Bile is produced in the liver and stored and concentrated in the gallbladder.
 Bile contains bile salts which emulsify lipids while the pancreas produces enzymes that catabolize starches, disaccharides, proteins, and fats.
 These digestive juices breakdown the food particles in the chyme into glucose, triglycerides, and amino acids.
-Some chemical digestion of food takes place in the duodenum.
+The bulk of chemical digestion of food takes place in the duodenum.
 Absorption of fatty acids also takes place in the duodenum.

 The ileum, also illustrated in Figure 34.11 is the last part of the small intestine and here the bile salts and vitamins are absorbed into the bloodstream.
 The undigested food is sent to the colon from the ileum via peristaltic movements of the muscle.
 The ileum ends and the large intestine begins at the ileocecal valve.
 The vermiform, “worm-like,” appendix is located at the ileocecal valve.
 The appendix of humans secretes no enzymes and has an insignificant role in immunity.